AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 for file in *.csv ; do sed -i -e "/nan/d" $file  ; sed -i 's/^.*.hCoV-19/hCoV-19/' $file   ; sed -i 's/.AltKarlinSignature//' $file   ; sed -i -e 's/^/>/' $file ; cut -f1 < $file > data_$file.fasta ; done
 ```

 This command does three things 1.
-Remove any line with nan values out of genoSig output. remove any "strings" before the name of the ID. remove the string named "AltKarlinSignature".
+Remove any line with nan values out of GenoSig output, remove any "hCoV-19/hCoV-19" before the name of the ID, and remove the string named "AltKarlinSignature".

-**How did we prepare our Metadata?**
+**How did we prepare our MetaData?**

-This command to extract the first column to make a FAKE file with fasta extension which can be used to extract metadata (aka y data in our workflow) I mean
+This command extracts the first column to make a FAKE file with fasta extension which can be used to extract metadata (aka y data in our workflow) I mean
-make sure that the column ID starts with >xxxxxxx in both files. this command to add > in the start of the names
+make sure that the column ID starts with >xxxxxxx in both files. this command to add > at the start of the names

 ```python